ipr/qkana/README.txt

 Some quick hacking to use dictionary files for help, namely EDICT (http://www.csse.monash.edu.au/~jwb/edict.html), possibly others later also (needs improvements in db-layout first).

+One major limitation is that current way does not handle "mix&match" of kanji+kana characters correctly and those combinations need to be added to dictionary each for it to work..
+Planning some better way..

 Licensing (open):
 BSD-style ?
 GPL v3 ? (to be determined..)